Skip to content

 Pre-defined variables

-The following variables are available to use inside the statements:
+The following variables are available for use inside statements:

 VariableDescription